-Optimistically, I have a 45-minute one-way commute.
-I have a lovely wife and two children under the age of three.
+On a good day, I have a 45-minute one-way commute.
+I have a lovely wife and two children young children.
 I teach high school English.
 I run a small private tutoring operation.
 I keep a large garden, a cat, and two dogs.

 My reading life consists of "How to Keep [something] Alive" articles, current events, students' essays, children's books, and street signs.
 When I'm lucky, I find time to read a Facebook argument or a handful of Twitter posts.
 When I'm super lucky, I get to read an honest exposition as I'm falling asleep in bed.

-If you intend to purchase one of these texts via Amazon, please click the links here -- you pay nothing extra, but your purchase supports Read.Think.Write.Speak.
-We receive a small percentage even if you buy a different format (hardback/softback/Audible/Kindle/etc.) than the one linked.
+If you intend to purchase one of these texts via Amazon, please click the links here -- you pay nothing extra, but your purchase supports the ClassCast Podcast and Read.Think.Write.Speak.
+We receive a small percentage, even if you buy a different format (hardback/softback/Audible/Kindle/etc.) than the one linked.
 Finally, we highly recommend the Audible audiobook service.
 By clicking the links above and signing up, you receive a free one-month subscription, including two full books and two Audible originals, all of which you keep even if you cancel at the end of your trial.
 PLEASE use the links!